BladeZhenLei/Classical-Cryptography/README.md

 <br/>
 The former uses the same keys for both the encryption of plaintext and the decryption of ciphertext.
 <br/>
-The later, sometimes also called public key crytography, uses pairs of related keys.
-Each key pair consists of a public key and a corresponding private key and is generated with one-way(trapdoor) functions.
+The later, sometimes also called public key crytography, is far more important and widely usued in computer security.
+It uses pairs of related keys, and each key pair consists of a public key and a corresponding private key and they are generated with one-way(trapdoor) functions.
+The concepts behind these can be tremendously difficult math problems often related to number theory.

 ## Symmetric Key Cryptography
 ### AES